All Episodes

 He would fly around in a helicopter around the Golden Triangle in Mississippi.

-He'd look down and he'd say, Oh, there's a good place to put a manufacturing center.
+He'd look down and he'd say, oh, there's a good place to put a manufacturing center.

 There's a good place to build a steel mill.

-There's a good place to build uh engines, there's a good place to build a drone plant, and he'd go and build the roads, put the sewers in, and then he would go fight for the jobs and incentivize the companies and say, see, we've got everything built out for you.
+And he'd go and build the roads, put the sewers in, and then he would go fight for the jobs and incentivize the companies and say, see, we've got everything built out for you.

-Why don't you come here and all the labor you could ever want?
+And all the labor you could ever want.

 And he was able to end up getting one of the big tire companies to go there, one of the big helicopter building companies to go there, a steel mill to go there, an engine building company, and a drone building company.

-They interviewed this one one young man working at the steel mill, and he was trained to do the job, and this guy said he's now making more than twice what he used to make.
+They interviewed this one young man working at the steel mill, and he was trained to do the job.

 He's got a bigger house, more property, a nice car, and his kids go to better schools.

-You know, winning elections isn't just about being able to say, My guy won and your guy lost.
+You know, winning elections isn't just about being able to say, my guy won and your guy lost.

-It's it's what good is it if we don't improve the lives of the American people?
+What good is it if we don't improve the lives of the American people?

-And that's why I'm so disgusted with Washington Republicans and Democrats, because they always want to do things the wrong way.
+And that's why I'm so disgusted with Washington Republicans and Democrats because they always want to do things the wrong way.

-And here you got this guy, a former coach, Joe Maxy likes to call himself, uh, and he's out there and and he's thinking outside the box.
+And here you got this guy, a former coach, Joe Max, he likes to call himself.

-He's getting government government to partner with him in a smart way, incentivizing companies with the attitude if we can make them money, they're gonna create jobs for the people that live in our town and our cities, in our area, and those people are gonna be happy and they'll have a better future than they had before these manufacturing plants came in here.
+He's getting government to partner with him in a smart way, incentivizing companies with the attitude if we can make them money, they're going to create jobs for the people that live in our town and our cities, in our area.

-Do you realize we have lost since Obama's been president, over a million, over a million manufacturing jobs gone.
+Do you realize we have lost, since Obama's been president, over a million, over a million manufacturing jobs gone?

 You want to know why Donald Trump won?